Amédée de Noé

 Charles Amédée de Noé, known as Cham (26 January 1818 – 6 September 1879), was a French caricaturist and lithographer.

 He was born in Paris and raised by a family who wished for him to attend a polytechnic school.
 He instead attended painting workshops hosted by Nicolas Charlet and Paul Delaroche and began work as a cartoonist.
-He eventually took up the pseudonym of "Cham".
+He eventually took up the pseudonym of "Cham."

 In 1839, he published his first book, Monsieur Lajaunisse, which began a career that would span 40,000 drawings.
-In 1843, he began to have his illustrations be published in newspapers like Le Charivari, a publication where he was on staff for thirty years.
-Later works included Proudhon en voyage and Histoire comique de l'Assemblée nationale.
+In 1843, he began to have his illustrations published in newspapers like Le Charivari, a publication where he was on staff for thirty years.

+Later works included Proudhon en voyage and Histoire comique de l'Assemblée Nationale.
 He wrote a number of comic plays towards the end of his life.
 He died in Paris in 1879.

-Depiction of people of color
+Depiction of people of colour

-Cham was known for his racist portrayal of French people of color.
+Cham was known for his racist portrayal of French people of colour.
 He was specifically targeting black women and drew them as animal-like, stereotyped caricatures.
-One example is his caricature of Alexander Dumas crossed dressed like a wet nurse, which was a popular profession for black women in the post-slavery era in 19th-century France.
+One example is his caricature of Alexander Dumas cross-dressed like a wet nurse, which was a popular profession for black women in the post-slavery era in 19th-century France.
 In a different caricature, he referred to the milk of a black wet-nurse as "black shoe polish".